kryptokrona/code-with-kryptokrona/README.md

 Code with Kryptokrona will occur every second Tuesday at 19-21 GMT+2 (Stockholm time) in Discord in our voicechannel "Code with Kryptokrona".
 For more information regarding the event please ask it in our Discord server.
 Link is on our website.

+Every time we meet in Discord we will have one person that will screen share either with live coding of doing some concrete implementation that is needed or a walkthrough of some technology how it functions.
+But as with every session it's an open forum where you can ask questions to experienced developers.

+This setup might change during time so please keep update with this information here on this repository.

 # Contact

 Contact person of this event is Marcus Cvjeticanin, send a DM on Discord if you have any questions or in our general channel on Discord.